 Planning on introducing the WeDo into your class?
 Below are some ideas on what you need to get started.

-The WeDo software is sold separately and bundles both the programming software and a set of activities that include engaging video, step by step building instructions, and guidance for programming.
-You buy one CD for one computer and then a site licence which allows for installation on all your computers.
-The current software version is 1.2 and works on both Windows and Mac computers.
+The WeDo software contains programming software and a set of activities that include engaging video, step by step building instructions, and guidance for programming.
 Although fewer computers would be manageable, one computer per group is best.

 - It’s nice to have a projector attached to the teacher’s computer to display the software and activities while teaching.